aryanverma461/DATA_SCIENCE_JOB_POSTING_ANALYSIS_USING_PYTHON/README.md

 2. How are in-demand skills trending for Data Analysts?
 3. Top 10 skills for Data Analyst?
 (High Demand)
 4. What are the Median Salaries offered across Top 5 country for 3 popular data role
-5. How do different data jobs Titles?
+5. How do Median salary vary across different data jobs Titles
 6. What are the optimal skills for data analysts to learn?
 (High Demand AND High Paying)
 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools: